-I submitted something by e-mail a few months ago, but it hasn’t been published in your print magazine.
+I submitted something a few months ago, but it hasn’t been published in your print magazine.
 Should I do anything?

-Because of the volume of submissions we get each year, we can only print a fraction of them in our magazine.
-If you haven’t already done so, we suggest that you sign up as a Teen Ink member and submit your work through this site.
-That way, you can see a list of all of your work, which articles and images have been published online, which have been published in our magazine, and so on.
-Of course, submitting more of your work increases your chances of getting published in our print magazine, so we encourage you to send us as many articles as you wish!
+Because of the number of submissions we receive each year, we can only print a fraction of them in our magazine.
+Of course, submitting more of your work increases your chances of getting published in our print magazine, so we encourage you to send us as many articles as you can!

 Are some kinds of submissions more likely to get published in your print magazine?